saferpay/jsonapi/texts/ChapterTransaction.md

 #### Request

-This function may be called to retrieve information on the means of payment which was entered / chosen by the payer after the browser is redirected to the successUrl.
-For MasterPass, the address the payer has selected in his wallet is returned as well as the RedirectUrl for DCC if DCC was skipped by the EnableAmountAdjustment attribute in Initialize.
+This function may be called to retrieve information on the means of payment which was entered / chosen by the payer after the browser is redirected to the successUrl.<br> For MasterPass, the address the payer has selected in his wallet is returned as well as the RedirectUrl for DCC if DCC was skipped by the EnableAmountAdjustment attribute in Initialize.

 <table class="table">
 	<thead>